magiruuvelvet/mv2-kill-animations/README.md

 ## Context

 The modern web loves animations and transitions.
-Why immediately get a visual response after clicking a button when you can instead wait for a slow animation to complete? *"Slick design"*™ or whatever, as webdevs like to call it.
+Why immediately get a visual response after clicking a button when you can instead wait for a slow animation to complete? *"Slick design"* ™ or whatever, as webdevs like to call it.
+Bonus points for ignoring `prefers-reduced-motion`.

 I want UIs to always respond immediately.
 I don't care about fade-in, easy-in and all the other *fancy* animations and effects.
 Stop wasting my time.
 If I click a button I want to immediately (0 seconds) see a result.